jondalnas/Hardware-Accelerated-Neural-Network/accelerator/README.md

 ## Neural Network

-The neural network is descrubed using the generator and then connected to the memory FSM for control of data.
+The neural network is described using the generator and then connected to the memory FSM for control of data.
 The neural net will first start calculating when the Valid_in signal is high.
 When the neural net is done calculating and is the output data is valid, it holds the Valid_out signal high.

 ## Memory and Memory FSM